aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

 ## **Activating Sheets and Making an Active Cell in the Worksheet**

-Sometimes, you need a specific worksheet to be active and displayed when a user opens a Microsoft Excel file in Excel.
+Sometimes you need a specific worksheet to be active and displayed when a user opens a Microsoft Excel file.
 Similarly, you might want to activate a specific cell and set the scrollbars to show the active cell.
-Aspose.Cells is capable of doing all these tasks.
+Aspose.Cells can perform all these tasks.

-An **active sheet** is a sheet you're working on: the active sheet's name on the tab is bold by default.
+An **active sheet** is the sheet you are working on; the active sheet’s tab name appears in bold by default.

-An **active cell** is a selected cell, the cell into which data is entered when you begin typing.
-Only one cell is active at a time.
-The active cell is highlighted by a heavy border.
+An **active cell** is the selected cell—the cell into which data is entered when you begin typing.
+Only one cell is active at a time, and it is highlighted by a heavy border.

 ### **Activating Sheets and Making a Cell Active**

 Aspose.Cells provides specific API calls for activating a sheet and a cell.
-For example, the [**WorksheetCollection.activeSheetIndex**](https://reference.aspose.com/cells/javascript-cpp/worksheetcollection/#activeSheetIndex--) property is useful for setting the active sheet in a workbook.
-Similarly, [**Worksheet.activeCell**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#activeCell--) property is used to set and get an active cell in the worksheet.
+For example, the **WorksheetCollection.activeSheetIndex** property is useful for setting the active sheet in a workbook.
+Similarly, **Worksheet.activeCell** is used to set and get the active cell in a worksheet.

-To make sure that the horizontal or vertical scrollbars are at the row and column index position you want to show specific data, use the [**Worksheet.firstVisibleRow**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#firstVisibleRow--) and [**Worksheet.firstVisibleColumn**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#firstVisibleColumn--) properties.
+To ensure that the horizontal or vertical scrollbars are positioned at the row and column you want to show, use the **Worksheet.firstVisibleRow** and **Worksheet.firstVisibleColumn** properties.

-The following example shows how to activate a worksheet and make an active cell in it.
-In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column as their first visible row and column.
+The following example shows how to activate a worksheet and make a cell active.
+In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column the first visible row and column.

 ```html
 <!DOCTYPE html>